-In our opinion, the attached annual consolidated financial statements of the Santander Bank Polska S.A.
-Group ("the Group"), in which Santander Bank Polska S.A. is the parent entity ("the Parent entity"):
+In our opinion, the attached annual financial statements of Santander Bank Polska S.A. ("the Bank"):

-- give a true and fair view of the consolidated financial position of the Group as at 31 December 2019 and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with the applicable International Financial Reporting Standards as adopted by the European Union ("IFRS") and the adopted accounting policies; - comply in terms of form and content with the laws applicable to the Group and the Parent entity's Articles of Association.
+- give a true and fair view of the financial position of the Bank as at 31 December 2019 and its financial performance and its cash flows for the year then ended in accordance with the applicable International Financial Reporting Standards as adopted by the European Union ("IFRS") and the adopted accounting policies; - comply in terms of form and content with the laws applicable to the Bank and the Bank's Articles of Association; - have been prepared on the basis of properly maintained books of account in accordance with the provisions of Chapter 2 of the Accounting Act of 29 September 1994 ("the Accounting Act" - Consolidated text: Journal of Laws of 2019, item 351, as amended).